luciopaiva/ingresso/README.md

     ♿ seat for people with disabilities
     H seat for people accompanying a disabled person
     ❤ seat with lift up armrest

+## Ingresso.com API

+This application accesses ingresso.com's mobile API, which is not officially released (AFAIK); use it at your own risk.